marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 The COVID-19 pandemic turned my plans upside down, and gave me the time to change my focus and break into a new and exciting career path, bioinformatics.
 I started grad school at the National School of Health, ISCIII and graduated with a Master's of Bioinformatics Applied to Precision Medicine and Health.

-This website is meant to be a portfolio of my side projects and some of my school projects, including notes and resources curated during this learning path.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}